 At its natural habitat, cherimoya season lasts from November until May.
 Usually, the fruit is handpicked by clipping upon reaching maturity.
 In the markets, buy fresh, firm, medium-sized, uniform fruits featuring greenish-yellow color and full for their size.
 Ripe fruits just yield to gentle pressure.

 Avoid those with broken skin, surface blemishes and overly-ripen ones as they stay poorly.

 Once at home, keep mature fruits in a fruit basket at room temperature until them ripe.
 Cherimoya has a very short shelf life.
 Once ripen, it quickly deteriorates at room temperature.
-As in bananas, whole cherimoya cannot either be stored inside the refrigerator for a long period as they sustain chilling injury.
-However, juiced or pureed, the fruit may be kept inside the freezer for several weeks.
+As in bananas, the whole cherimoya cannot either be stored inside the refrigerator for an extended period as they sustain chilling injury.
+However, juiced or pureed, the fruit may be kept in the freezer for several weeks.

 Here are some serving tips: